wp-plugins/pinpoll/readme.txt

 It’s free!

 == Installation ==
-1. Download and unzip pinpoll-widget.zip
+1. Download and unzip pinpoll.zip
 2. Upload the folder containing "pinpoll-widget.php" to the "/wp-content/plugins/" directory
 3. Activate the plug-in through the "Plugins" menu in WordPress
 4. To add a poll to a sidebar, browse to "Appearance > Widgets" and drag "PINPOLL" to desired sidebar.
 Configure the parameters such as a Poll ID for specific polls or the Sample Size for random polls and save your changes.
 You may as well select your preferred category.
 Language will be detected automatically.